 Wondering how to quit drinking?
 When is a good time to quit drinking, you may ask yourself.
-Maybe you’ve been considering quitting drinking for a while.
-But why is right now an excellent time to sober up.
-The bars and restaurants have been closed for a couple of months.
-Your favorite hangouts and drinking buddies may have been in isolation.
+Maybe you’ve been considering quitting drinking for a while, even before the pandemic.
+Maybe you considered quitting drinking during Alcohol Awareness Month.
+But why is right now an excellent time to sober up?
+The bars and restaurants were closed for a while, but the world has opened up again.
+Your favorite hangouts and drinking buddies may have been in isolation but are now partying again.
 Have you been drinking alone?
 Has it caused problems with your family?
-Starting to drink again in your old haunts could put you and your family at risk for the Corona Virus.
-Where people gather, the disease spreads.
-This is a new reason to not go out drinking right now, and to start new and healthier habits, but how to do it?
-Learn more about alcoholism during covid.
+Are you starting to drink again in your old haunts now that people are out and about again.
+Is it safe?
+Maybe this is the time to start new and healthier habits, but how to do it?
+Learn more about alcoholism post covid.
 Learn what you should know about binge drinking.

 Alcohol Withdrawal when you quit drinking